josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🧠_assessment_and_differential.md

 This node asks:

-> **What explanations currently remain live, what would each imply, and what evidence would distinguish them?**
+> **What explanations remain live, through what mechanisms could each produce the observed symptom, and what evidence would distinguish them?**

 The diagnosis remains provisional.